Welcome » IT Booklets » Audit » Appendix A: Examination Procedures

 standards and processes for risk-based auditing and internal risk

-Objective 9: Determine the adequacy of the scope,
+Objective 9: Determine the adequacy of the scope, frequency,

-frequency, accuracy, and timeliness of IT-related audit
+accuracy, and timeliness of IT-related audit reports.

 1. Review a sample of the institution's IT-related audit